FDOS/freecom/README.md

 Specifying a platform (either ibmpc, nec98 or generic) is needed.

-For example, to build FreeCOM DBCS edition for PC-98 with XMS-Swap and Japanese messages, build command is:
+For example, to build FreeCOM DBCS edition for PC-98 with XMS-Swap and Japanese messages on Windows with OpenWatcom, build command is:

-  `build -r dbcs nec98 xms-swap japanese`
+  `build -r dbcs nec98 japanese`

-To build DOS generic non-DBCS FreeCom with XMS-Swap (and english messages), build command is:
+To build DOS generic non-DBCS FreeCom without XMS-Swap (and english messages), build command is:

-  `build -r generic xms-swap`
+  `build -r generic no-xms-swap`

+To build FreeCOM DBCS edition for PC-98 with XMS-Swap and Japanese messages on Linux with gcc-ia16:

+  `./build.sh -r dbcs nec98 gcc japanese`

 ## CREDITS